krysiolol/ElvUI-Krysio-Edition/README.md

 - **Always-on Death Knight runes.** The rune bar is built for every character with no class detection (since the server reports everyone as `DRUID`).
 It defaults to the top of the Player unit frame and shows the 6-rune resource.
 - **Dedicated "Death Knight Runes" config section** under *Unit Frames → Player*, with enable, height, fill style (spaced/filled), spacing, detach/move, width, orientation and strata options.
 Rune colors live under *Unit Frames → General → Colors → Class Resource*.
-- **Ebonhold removed.** The Ebonhold addon skinning module, its options panel, settings, locale strings and the Ebonhold step in the install wizard have been fully purged.
-The install wizard is now 8 pages.
 - Version string and TOC notes mark the build as the Grimfall fork.

 ## Included addons